 Volume : 7

 Classement : PUBLICATION OIE

-The aim of the International Animal Health Code (hereafter referred to as the Code) is to ensure the sanitary safety of international trade in terrestrial animals (mammals, birds and bees) and their products, through the detailing of sanitary measures to be used by the veterinary authorities of importing and exporting countries to avoid the transfer of disease agents pathogenic for animals or humans, while facilitating international trade.
+The aim of the International Animal Health Code (hereafter referred to as the Code) is to ensure the health security of international trade in animals (mammals, birds and bees) and animal products, through the detailed definition of health guarantees to be required of trading partners so as to avoid the transfer of disease agents that are pathogenic for animals or humans.

-The development of these standards, guidelines and recommendations is the result of the continuous work of one of the OIE's Specialist Commissions, the International Animal Health Code Commission.
-The Code Commission, which comprises six members experienced in regulatory veterinary science drawn from all OIE regions, meets several times yearly to address its work programme.
-The Code Commission works with internationally renowned specialists to prepare draft texts for new chapters of the Code or revise existing chapters in light of advances in veterinary science.
-The views of the Delegates of Member Countries are systematically sought through the circulation of draft and revised texts.
-As well, the Code Commission collaborates closely with the Fish Diseases Commission on issues needing a harmonised approach and with the Standards and the Foot and Mouth Disease and other Epizootics Commissions to ensure the Code Commission is utilising the latest scientific information in its work.
+The development of these recommendations is the fruit of many years of continuous work by one of the OIE's Specialist Commissions, the International Animal Health Code Commission.
+The Commission calls on internationally renowned specialists to prepare draft texts for new chapters of the Code or revise existing chapters in light of advances in veterinary science.
+Furthermore, the views of the Delegates of Member Countries on the draft texts are systematically sought.

-The value of the Code lies in the fact that measures published in it are the result of consensus among the veterinary authorities of OIE Member Countries.
+The authority of the Code is therefore based on the fact that it is the fruit of a consensus of the highest veterinary health authorities of the Member Countries.